 Some of the greatest pilots of the time flew with this airline.
 Names such as Henri Guillaumet, Jean Mermoz, Didier Daurat, Henri Lemaître and Antoine de Saint-Exupéry (the famous author of The Little Prince) stand out.
 There may never have been another such group of exceptional people in the history of aviation pioneers.
 That is why a project that on paper seemed impossible would be successfully carried out.

-It was a hundred years ago that Latécoère created the airmail line (La Ligne) that linked France, Spain and Africa.
+On September 1, 1919 Latécoère inaugurated the airmail line (La Ligne) that linked France, Spain and Africa.
 In this infographic we show some data that help explain and contextualise the importance of that project and everything that came after it.